andleb/derivatives/README.md

 The code itself is separated into the driver/playground routines, located in *mains*, and the library, located in *src*.
 The *mains* correspond to each relevant chapter, look at the list of includes in each to follow along with the development of the library.
 The original book features a heavy evolution of concepts, especially in the first chapters.
 This has been compacted a bit in this project.

+The executables defined in the *CMakeLists.txt* correspond to the chapters from the book, as elaborated below:

 #### Ch.
 1 - 5:
 These perform *Monte-Carlo* pricing of various derivatives, with an increasing degree of software architecture.